 Business Combinations-The Company accounts for acquisitions that qualify as business combinations by applying the acquisition method.
 Transaction costs related to the acquisition of a business are expensed as incurred and excluded from the fair value of consideration transferred.
 The identifiable assets acquired, liabilities assumed and noncontrolling interests in an acquired entity are recognized and measured at their estimated fair values.
-The excess of the fair value of consideration transferred over the fair values of identifiable assets acquired, liabilities assumed and noncontrolling interests in an acquired entity, is recorded as goodwill.
+The excess of the fair value of consideration transferred over the fair values of identifiable assets acquired, liabilities assumed and noncontrolling interests in an acquired entity, net of fair value of any previously held interest in the acquired entity, is recorded as goodwill.
 Such valuations require management to make significant estimates and assumptions.